 Questions to Ask Before Graduate School

-• I made this document for undergraduate students/people interested in pursuing graduate school in the hopes that it will help them find the best match for them: Questions to Ask Before/During the Graduate School search.
+• I made this document for people interested in pursuing graduate school in the hopes that it will help them find the best match for them!
+And with STEMculture Podcast we recently (Sept 2019) updated it!
+It covers questions to ask to help you find the right university, program, and adviser for you: Questions to Ask Before/During the Graduate School search.

 • GradSlack - Slack is an app that allows you to message with a group of people, with specific channels/topics within the group.
 Read more about GradSlack in this Science Mag article.